RecordEvolution/IMCtermite/README.md

 which provides binary wheels for multiple architectures on _Windows_ and _Linux_ and most _Python 3.x_ distributions.
-However, if your platform/architecture is not supported you can still compile the source distribution yourself, which requires _python3_setuptools_ and _gcc version >= 10.2.0_.
+However, if your platform/architecture is not supported you can still compile the source distribution yourself, which requires _python3_setuptools_ and an up-to-date compiler supporting C++11 standard (e.g. _gcc version >= 10.2.0_).

 ## Usage